Asif-ECE/Asif-ECE/README.md

 <h1 align="center">Hi 👋, I'm Asif</h1>
 <h3 align="center">A passionate full-stack developer from Bangladesh</h3>
-<li> 👀 I’m persuing my interested in Software Development. </li>
+<p> 👀 I’m persuing my interested in Software Development.
+<br> 💞️ I’m looking to collaborate on a large scale industry grade software with a large user base.
+<br> 🤝 I'm currently working as a Business Analyst Executive at Daraz for over 3 years.
+Working with data is so cool but development is what I believe suits me better.
+Along the way in this journey I build up a pretty good relationship with Python and it's sea of libraries.
-<li> 🌱 I’m currently learning C#, ASP.NET Core and associated libraries to build a complete web application. </li>
+<br> 🌱 I’m currently learning C#, ASP.NET Core and associated libraries to build a complete web application.
-<li> 💞️ I’m looking to collaborate on e-commerce and social media apps </li>
+<br> 👍 I'm comfortable with both client side and server side development.
+I've worked with Node and Python for server side development and React for client side development.
+I'm proficient in building RESTful web services. </p>

+<h3 align="center">My Tech Stack</h3>
+<p> </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=asif-ece&label=Profile%20views&color=0e75b6&style=flat" alt="asif-ece" /> </p>